 We have Red Bull Records, based out of Santa Monica in LA, with a UK branch in Bermondsey.
 We also have Red Bull Publishing, which is based in Munich, and they look after licensing and sync for our projects.
 The Academy happens in a different city every year, and every territory will have local Red Bull events independent of other cities, though sometimes they align.
 No projects are wholly dependent on another entity within Red Bull, and we try to use the studio to support our projects.
 So when we had Culture Clash, earlier this year, the A$AP Mob was one of the performing artists, and the first time we met with them was in the London Studio.
 Their people got in touch with us about needing a studio to record in when they were in London, and we offered ours, and that opened the door for a relationship with them.

-Whilst we’re on the subject, can explain the difference between the Culture Clash and RBMA?
+Can you explain the difference between the Culture Clash and RBMA?

-When we had the RBMA here in 2010, the ground floor was used as the main studio, and the second floor was turned into 9 smaller bedroom studios with fairly similar setups in each room, so people could bounce from one to the other to collaborate.
+When we had the RBMA here in 2010, the ground floor was used as the main studio, and the second floor was turned into nine smaller bedroom studios with fairly similar setups in each room, so people could bounce from one to the other to collaborate.
 It’s a special atmosphere, as everyone is very focused on trying new things and creating new music.

 Does the Academy function on the same model as the studio, where people don’t have to pay to get in?

 You don’t have pay to get in, but you do have to fill in an application form that’s 20-30 pages long, and takes few hours to complete.
 Then you submit a selection of your tunes as well.
 There are thousands of people who apply from all over the world, and only 60 are picked.
-It’s not about having the biggest names, but rather having the right dynamic people that can absorb the most over the 2-week period.
+It’s not about having the biggest names, but rather having the right dynamic people that can absorb the most over the two week period.

 From all that you’ve said about the studio, I gather that Red Bull Studios isn’t a place where just anyone can get into.
 Artists can’t just book time on the website, right?

 No. You can email us, and we’re welcome to that.
-But a lot of time we get people saying “I have some bars, and I need 2 hours.
-How much will it cost me?“.
+But a lot of time we get people saying, “I have some bars and I need two hours.
+How much will it cost me? “.
 That’s not really the kind of session that we’re looking to entertain.
 We’d prefer if people came to us with an idea of what they want from the session, who’s going to be involved, what the direct outcomes are, and how it fits into their project.
 We want to people to have a plan, rather than just use our place to drop some bars.
 This isn’t to say that we haven’t taken in people that email us, because we have, but we’ve put in place mechanisms that helps us filter out certain types of sessions.
 A lot of our clientele come from recommendations from managers, labels, friends, and we’re confident in that network to bring us good work.